silmarildust/pisay-quick-draw/README.md

 3. While running, go to http://[your laptop IP address]:7272 on your **iPad** or other device.
 4. Only terminate the program when done.

-Note: do not share the port "7272" with anyone.
-Obviously don't share your IP either.
+Note: Do not share your IP with anyone.